Mindful nature walk

 Directions to point two

-What3words location for point two: ///rehearsal.aliens.downsize
+What3words for point two: ///native.scrapped.conspired

 Google map pin for point two